Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 Investing in foreign currency, also known as forex, involves buying and selling different currencies in the hopes of profiting from exchange rate fluctuations.
 Forex investing carries significant risks and requires a level of knowledge and expertise.

-### 6. Annuities
+### 6. Collectibles

-Annuities are a type of insurance product that provides guaranteed income in exchange for an upfront payment.
-There are several different types of annuities, including fixed annuities, variable annuities, and indexed annuities.
+Investing in collectibles, such as art, stamps, coins, or sports memorabilia, can be a way to potentially benefit from the rarity and uniqueness of the items.
+However, investing in collectibles carries risks and requires a level of knowledge and expertise.

 ### 7. Money Market Funds